 In any case, the businesses must comply with the State regulations in business.
 The enterprises must not only comply with but also exactly comply with and optimize the regulations, thus taking the compliance into an advantage in business.
 To manage and control the monthly salary deductions such as social insurance, health insurance, unemployment insurance, labor incidents and occupational disease, union fund, etc. the enterprises must:

 - Manage the employees’ records clearly and fully.

 - Set up the policy salaries, collective labor agreements, and register as prescribed.

 - Prepare and manage the payroll, salary paid slips, salary deductions.

-- Manage data and reports in the line with relevant state agencies’s requirement.
+- Manage data and reports in line with relevant state agencies’ requirement.

 - Regularly update new regulations from the competence state agencies.

 VIVA’s skilled professionals can advise, implement part or all of the work involved, help you prevent, manage the risks and get rid of time-consuming events.

 In addition to the compliance procedure management, we also offer additional value and services:

 - Re-evaluate the organization chart, operational procedures.